transcom/mymove/README.md

 ### Setup: Developer Setup

+Note: These instructions are a living document and often fall out-of-date.
+If you run into anything that needs correcting or updating, please create a PR with those changes to help those coming after you.

 There are a number of things you'll need at a minimum to be able to check out, develop and run this project.

 * Install [Homebrew](https://brew.sh)